Don McIlhenny: Green Bay Packers

 The Green Bay Packers used him as a reserve halfback for 4 seasons.
 He led the team in rushing in 1957 with 100 carries for 384 yards and was fifth in the league in kickoff return average (25.9 yards).

 Dallas Cowboys

-McIlhenny was selected by the Dallas Cowboys in the 1960 NFL Expansion Draft, becoming the first starting halfback in franchise history.
+McIlhenny was selected by the Dallas Cowboys in the 1960 NFL expansion draft, becoming the first starting halfback in franchise history.
 In the Cowboys 1960 inaugural season, he scored the first rushing touchdown for the Cowboys and was second on the team in rushing with 96 carries for 321 yards in 11 games (7 starts).
 He was waived on October 11, 1961.

 San Francisco 49ers

-He was claimed off waivers by the San Francisco 49ers and played in 5 games during the 1961 season.
+McIlhenny was claimed off waivers by the San Francisco 49ers and played in 5 games during the 1961 season.

-Personal life
+Personal life and death

-His son Lance McIlhenny played for Southern Methodist University and is the winningest quarterback in school and Southwest Conference history.
-His son Lott McIlhenny also played for Southern Methodist University.
-He has two daughters, Lynn McIlhenny Stocker and Lori McIlhenny.
+McIlhenny and his wife, who died in 2018, had four children.
+Their son Lance McIlhenny played for Southern Methodist University and is the winningest quarterback in school and Southwest Conference history.

+McIlhenny died on April 18, 2023, at the age of 88, having suffered from Alzheimer's disease for ten years.